 This work began in the midst of tense austerity politics in the United Kingdom, while the charity sector was experiencing large amounts of strain as they struggled to fill the gap left by retreating government services.
 Since then things have become increasingly complex at both national and global scales as major political changes have come to the UK, and beyond, over the last few years; with many more still to occur.
 As this change occurs, Transparency and Accountability will be more important than ever before.

 Open Data is currently in the zeitgeist, with many international efforts to produce good open data around many topics.
-These include Third Sector funding with 360Giving but also around government procurement with the Open Contracting Partnership and company ownership steered by Open Ownership.
+These include Third Sector funding with 360Giving (360Giving, 2020) but also around government procurement with the Open Contracting Partnership (Open Contracting Partnership, 2021), and company ownership steered by Open Ownership (Open Ownership, 2021).
 This is great news, and something that bears well for Transparency and Accountability in general if the trend continues and open data can overcome its data-use problem to become part of everyday life.
-I hope this is the case, as the era of COVID-19 has seen massive amounts of emergency procurements made under measures which bypass current procurement regulations, leading to opportunities for corruption (see this Guardian report).
+I hope this is the case, as the era of COVID-19 has seen massive amounts of emergency procurements made under measures which bypass current procurement regulations, leading to opportunities for corruption (Editorial, 2020).
 Amidst this, the charity sector has been hard at work but is also facing unprecedented challenges both to charities’ funding security and the ways in which they perform their work.
 From my vantage as a trustee at Patchwork I have seen them engaged tirelessly in food distribution, taking measures to combat the loneliness in their community, and ensuring that the young people of Benwell stay safe and socialised.

 I hope to have shown you through this thesis that charity work is important work, and that helping charities become more ‘Transparent and Accountable’ has a multitude of benefits.
 Not by holding them against the wall and demanding where your £10 donation has gone, but by understanding the ways in which their work is performed and accounting for their role in addressing the gaps left by the state and the market that impact so negatively on the lives of our communities.